Wonder Tools 📚 My favorite reading tools

 Philosophical and thought-provoking

-- ’s compassionate exploration of productivity without perfectionism is one of the best self-help books I’ve read.
+I Didn’t Do the Thing Today - Madeleine Dore’s compassionate exploration of productivity without perfectionism is one of the best self-help books I’ve read.
 It helped me cope with the guilt of never-complete task lists.
-(She’s now on Substack too — .)
+(She’s now on Substack too — On Things.)

 Practical and tactical